rust-lang/rust-bindgen/README.md

                                matching any rule are bound to
     -builtins                  Output bindings for builtin definitions
                                (for example __builtin_va_list)
-    -allow-bitfields           Don't fail if we encounter a bitfield (note that bindgen does not support bitfields) -allow-unknown-types       Don't fail if we encounter types we do not support, instead treat them as void
+    -allow-unknown-types       Don't fail if we encounter types we do not support, instead treat them as void
     -emit-clang-ast            Output the ast (for debugging purposes)